jimatas/Developist.Core.Utilities/ReadMe.md

 }
  ```

-Note that all the built-in guard clauses will return the supplied value if the check succeeds (and an exception is not thrown).
+Note that all the built-in guard clauses will return the supplied value if the check succeeds and an exception is not thrown.